xdy/xdy-pf2e-workbench/README.md

       focus at once for the selected tokens.
     * "Aura: Bless" and "Aura: Protective Ward" as they are now part of the pf2e system.
     * isSpellAvaiable was removed from the api and added to the "PF2e Workbench Customizable Macros" compendium.
+    * Effects that you can use to implement ABP, "Another Alternative Bonus Progression" (by @crackjackflood) and an accompanying 'Feat' to add it to a character.

 ## Installation